 Graduate Certificate in Public Health

-The Graduate Certificate in Public Health (GCPH) is a 15-credit hour program of study.
+The Graduate Certificate in Public Health (GCPH) is a 16-credit hour program of study.
 The content is the same as the core courses taught in the Master of Public Health degree program.
-All courses have been specially designed and developed for students currently working in public health or in a related field.
-The following information is provided in compliance with U.S. Department of Education Regulations.

 Occupations by names and Standard of Classification (SOC) codes that the Graduate Certificate in Public Health begins to prepare students to enter:

 - 11-9111.00 Medical and Health Services Managers Bright Outlook

 - 21-1094.00 Community Health Workers

 The Graduate Certificate in Public Health will offer strong foundations in public health theory, research, and practice, for example:

 - Community Health Practice and Research

 - Environmental Health